GMT-458-Web-GIS/geogame-seliin21/README.md

-# Turkey Cities Quiz Game
+# GEOACE TURKEY QUIZ GAME

 An interactive GeoGame to test your knowledge about cities in Turkey!
 Use the Leaflet library to explore the map and answer questions about different cities to earn points.